wzulfikar/lifelog/programming/rails.md

 trailblazer.to/gems/cells/rails.html

 > SCSS only adds features to CSS, rather than defining an entirely new syntax.13 This means that every valid CSS file is also a valid SCSS file, which is convenient for projects with existing style rules.

+-

+> We can see what happens without a save by using reload, which reloads the object based on the database information